-Funding will only be given to a winner subject to the fact that all the documents required under Section 22 above are submitted no later than 01/9/2021, insofar as all or some of the documents are submitted after this date, the Center will not pay the funding amounts and the winning candidate waives any allegation in this respect.
+The Funding will only be given to a winner subject to all the documents required under item 23 being submitted no later than September 1, 2021.
+Insofar as all or some of the documents are submitted after this date, the Center will not pay the Funding amounts and the winning candidate waives any allegation or claim in this respect.

 General

-The committee, as stated above will select the winner.
-Every participant releases the Center and the Partners’ Institutions and/or their representatives and/or employees and/or the rest of the participants in the competition of any allegation or claim relating to the competition.
+The Committee, as stated above, will select the winner.
+Every participant releases the Center and the Partner Institutions and/or their representatives and/or employees and/or the other participants in the competition of any allegation or claim relating to the competition.

-The funding under no circumstances can be converted to money equivalent and/or other prize.
+The Funding cannot, under any circumstances, be converted to a monetary equivalent and/or other prize.

-The winner will undertake that any publication deriving from his participation in a convention / training and course/ workshop will mention the Center’s support in the following format: "Funding (or support) provided to XXX by the Mediterranean Sea Research Center of Israel"
+The winner will undertake that any publication deriving from the winner’s participation in the Convention will mention the Center’s support in the following format: “Funding (or support) provided to XXX by the Mediterranean Sea Research Center of Israel.”

-The Center and the Partners’ Institutions release themselves of any liability to send submission forms, appendices thereto, via electronic mail.
+The Center and the Partner Institutions release themselves of any liability to send submission forms and/or appendices thereto via electronic mail.

-It is clarified that the Center’s records and/or of anyone on its behalf pertaining to receipt of the submission forms via electronic mail, is conclusive proof of receiving the submission forms.
+It is hereby clarified that the Center’s records and/or the records of anyone on its behalf pertaining to receipt of the submission forms via electronic mail are conclusive proof of receipt of the submission forms.

-The mere participation in the competition will be considered as consent, approval and a declaration that the participant therein read these bylaws, agrees to its conditions and is bound to act pursuant thereto, and even if he did not read the bylaws, he consents to these bylaws applying to him as if he read them and will be bound by them for all senses and purposes.
-The Participant is obligated to comply with the proper rules of conduct and not to act contrary to any law.
+The mere participation in the competition will be considered as consent, approval, and a declaration that the participant therein has read these bylaws, agrees to the conditions, and is bound to act pursuant thereto, and even if he did not read the bylaws, he consents to these bylaws applying to him as if he had read them and will be bound by them for all senses and purposes.
+The participant is obligated to comply with the proper rules of conduct and not to act contrary to any law.

-The Center and the Partners Institutions may at any time, of their sole discretion and for any reason act as follows - to stop or cancel the competition and/or change the conditions in these bylaws and/or change the competition participation conditions and/or change the competition period and/or the dates and/or the funding amount and/or number of winners, and each participant waives any allegation in respect thereto.
+The Center and the Partner Institutions may at any time, at their sole discretion and for any reason, act as follows: to stop or cancel the competition and/or change the conditions in these bylaws and/or change the competition participation conditions and/or change the competition period and/or the dates and/or the Funding amount and/or number of winners, and each participant waives any claim and/or allegation in respect thereto.

-Without derogating from the provisions in these Bylaws it is clarified that the Center and the Partners Institutions will not bear any liability in the event of an act and/or omission by a third party, including but not limited to a dispute with a third party in connection with this competition and/or these Bylaws and/or the funding subject matter of the competition.
+Without derogating from the provisions in these bylaws, it is clarified that the Center and the Partner Institutions will not bear any liability in the event of an act and/or omission by a third party, including but not limited to a dispute with a third party in connection with this competition and/or these bylaws and/or the Funding subject matter of the competition.

-The Center and the Partners Institutions will not bear any liability for any direct and/or indirect damage, including but not limited to shortening the competition period, and including but not limited to direct and/or indirect expenses incurred as a result of and/or in connection with participating in the competition and/or in connection with funding, and/or in connection with participating or not participating in conventions, including but not limited to damages resulting from a force majeure, accidents, diseases, theft, loss of any property, mental anguish etc., and/or any decision and/or action taken and/or to be taken by a participant in reliance upon him participating in this competition and/or winning the funding.
+The Center and the Partner Institutions will not bear any liability for any direct and/or indirect damage, including but not limited to shortening the tender period, and including but not limited to direct and/or indirect expenses incurred as a result of and/or in connection with participating in the tender and/or in connection with Funding, and/or in connection with participating or not participating in conventions, including but not limited to damages resulting from force majeure, accidents, diseases, theft, loss of any property, mental anguish, etc., and/or any decision and/or action taken and/or to be taken by a participant in reliance upon his participating in this tender and/or winning the Funding.